giulioborghesi/metrosampler/README.md

 ## Dependencies

-MetroSampler is tested on Python 2.7 and depends on NumPy, SciPy, and MatplotLib (see requirements.txt for version information).
+MetroSampler is tested on Python 2.7 and depends on NumPy, SciPy, pytest and MatplotLib (see requirements.txt for version information).